-Sales Tax Exemption in Texas – Cut Your Business Electricity Cost
+Sales Tax in Texas and Commercial Electricity

 But it’s worth it to save anywhere from 6-8% or more on your business electricity bill.
-Here’s what you need to know about the Texas Sales Tax Exemption and how to your business can qualify.
+Here’s what you need to know about the Texas Sales Tax Exemption and how your business can qualify.

 Is There Sales Tax on Electricity in Texas?